Quality assurance of higher education and research

 - gender equality perspective.
 Is equality between women and men taken into account and promoted in the processes at every level of the HEIs organisations?

 Quality assurance in higher education presupposes that the quality assurance efforts are conducted by HEIs as well as by UKÄ.
-This means that the HEIs and UKÄ have a shared responsibility for quality assurance in higher education.
+This means that the HEIs and UKÄ have a shared responsibility for quality assurance in higher education and research.
 The system is developed and implemented in accordance with the Higher Education Act, the Higher Education Ordinance and the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG).